-Log into ADEConnect - ESS Portal - ESS Data Surveys - Parent Involvement Survey

-- ✓ If you don't already have access to the survey application, or need to add additional users who should have the right to use this information and administer the survey, contact your entity ADEConnect administrator and ask to be assigned the ESS Parent Survey: User Role.
-If additional assistance is needed to be assigned the User Role use the Help Desk ticketing system via ADEConnect.

-- The ADEConnect ESS Parent Involvement Survey application displays

-- 1. Student List/Login Codes

-- 2. PEA Instructions

-- 3. Parent Letter

-4. Progress Report Instructions The progress report participation rate shows the approximate number of completed/not completed surveys.
+- > Log into ADEConnect ESS Portal ESS Data Surveys Parent Involvement Survey - ✓ If you don't already have access to the survey application, or need to add additional users who should have the right to use this information and administer the survey, contact your entity ADEConnect administrator and ask to be assigned the ESS Parent Survey: User Role.
+If additional assistance is needed to be assigned the User Role use the Help Desk ticketing system via ADEConnect. - > The ADEConnect ESS Parent Involvement Survey application displays - 1.
+Student List (survey login codes) - 2.
+PEA Instructions - 3.
+Parent Letter - 4.
+Progress Report Instructions This shows the approximate number of completed/not completed surveys and school-site results.
 Currently, ESS does not require a minimum participation (response) rate.
-Continuous efforts to reach the highest possible participation rate will yield valid and useful data.

-5. Question-by-Question Report Instructions
+Continuous efforts to reach the highest possible participation rate will yield valid and useful data. - 5.
+Question-by-Question Report Instructions

-Note: The Student List and Report tabs are located above the Welcome to the Exceptional Student Services Data Survey Tool banner.
+The Student List and Report tabs are located below the Welcome to the Exceptional Student Services banner.